supahgreg/cf-for-k8s/docs/platform_operators/networking/gateway-access-logs.md

-## Access Logs
+## Access logs

 ### How to view access logs?

-Ingress traffic to Cloud Foundry is proxied through the `istio-ingressgateway` pods which prints access logs to stdout.
+Ingress traffic to Cloud Foundry is proxied through the `istio-ingressgateway` pods which print access logs to `stdout`.
 To view them:

 ```
 kubectl logs -l app=istio-ingressgateway -c istio-proxy -n istio-system